jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 security (e.g. SSL), and so on.

 However, this is a lot to think about and you may just simply want to get up and running as quickly as possible.
-While SBDG is not opinionated about this out-of-the-box, we do provide assistance to make this task
+While [spring-boot-gemfire-name] is not opinionated about this out-of-the-box, we do provide assistance to make this task
 easy: